THE FOUR VALLEYS, AN OVERVIEW

 "The death of self is needed here, not rhetoric: Be nothing, then, and walk upon the waves."

-In other terms, the believer must now uncover his deepest reality, but he is faced with a problem of duality: how to look inside oneself without the veil of the ego, to which it is answered that the knowledge of oneself must be apprehended spiritually and not intellectually (with the Spirit, not the mind), because in the first is the liberation and in the second the trap of the ego:
+In other words, the believer must now uncover his deepest reality, yet he faces a problem of duality: how to look inside oneself without the veil of the ego?
+The answer is that to which it is answered that self-knowledge must be apprehended spiritually rather than intellectually (with the Spirit, not the mind), for in the first lies the liberation and in the second the trap of the ego:

 "The knower straightway flung himself into the waves, but the grammarian stood lost in his reasonings..."

-In other terms: silence the mind and the spirit will speak, as is often the case during meditation and dreaming, where the lessons of the spirit, rather than human reasoning, help to perceive the remaining frailties, the remaining obscurities.
+as is often the case during meditation and dreaming, where the lessons of the spirit, rather than human reasoning, help to perceive the remaining frailties and obscurities.

 "This station hath many signs, unnumbered proofs.
 Hence it is said: “Hereafter We will show them Our signs in the regions of the earth, and in themselves..." ”

-Once this conflict between logic and intuition has been resolved by obedience to the law of daily reading, prayer and meditation on the revealed Word, the intense preparations for the celestial wedding (union with the Manifestation of God) begin.
+Once this conflict between logic and intuition has been resolved through obedience to the daily law of reading, prayer, and meditation on the revealed Word, the intense preparations for the celestial wedding (union with the Manifestation of God) begin.
 An immaculate spirit is essential in the rarefied atmosphere of the highest Valleys.
-Depending on the degree of purification that remains to be accomplished, personal work resolutely accepted or not, this delightful place may at times resemble hell itself, for here, suspended between heaven and earth, the eagle still struggles to reach its goal, not always knowing to which realm to fly, the easier one before, or the one to come, a dichotomy whose results and torments, when unresolved, are vividly described elsewhere by Abdu'l-Baha:
+Depending on the degree of purification still to be accomplished—and on whether personal work is resolutely accepted or not—this delightful place may at times resemble hell itself.
+Here, suspended between heaven and earth, the eagle still struggles to reach its goal, not always knowing which realm to fly toward: the easier one behind or the one ahead—a dichotomy whose results and torments, when unresolved, are vividly described elsewhere by Abdu'l-Baha:

 "O My servants!
 Could ye apprehend with what wonders of My munificence and bounty I have willed to entrust your souls, ye would, of a truth, rid yourselves of attachment to all created things, and would gain a true knowledge of your own selves—a knowledge which is the same as the comprehension of Mine own Being.
 Ye would find yourselves independent of all else but Me, and would perceive, with your inner and outer eye, and as manifest as the revelation of My effulgent Name, the seas of My loving-kindness and bounty moving within you.
 Suffer not your idle fancies, your evil passions, your insincerity and blindness of heart to dim the luster, or stain the sanctity, of so lofty a station.
 Ye are even as the bird which soareth, with the full force of its mighty wings and with complete and joyous confidence, through the immensity of the heavens, until, impelled to satisfy its hunger, it turneth longingly to the water and clay of the earth below it, and, having been entrapped in the mesh of its desire, findeth itself impotent to resume its flight to the realms whence it came.
 Powerless to shake off the burden weighing on its sullied wings, that bird, hitherto an inmate of the heavens, is now forced to seek a dwelling-place upon the dust.
 Wherefore, O My servants, defile not your wings with the clay of waywardness and vain desires, and suffer them not to be stained with the dust of envy and hate, that ye may not be hindered from soaring in the heavens of My divine knowledge."

-While we are aware that it is impossible to fully grasp the profound significance of this Valley and its requirements, let us make a humble attempt, remembering the following, which will also help to explain the superpowers available to the passionate and persevering lover once the embrace of the First Valley is secured ("Enter thou among My servants, And enter thou My paradise."):
+While we are aware that it is impossible to fully grasp the profound significance of this Valley and its requirements, let us make a humble attempt.
+We do so by remembering the following statement by Shoghi Effendi, which also helps to explain the superpowers available to the passionate and persevering lover once the embrace of the First Valley is secured:

 THE SECOND VALLEY